Specialist psychology counselling

 Our psychologist will call you at or within 10 minutes of your scheduled session to your designated phone number for a phone session.
 Please be aware this call may be originating from an “unknown or blocked” number, as your psychologist may be working offsite.

-Video/Zoom sessions
+Video sessions

 What might be some of the limitations of Telehealth?

 A telehealth consultation may not be the same and may not feel as complete as a face-to-face service and this may affect the psychologist’s ability to respond to your expectations.
-The capacity for crisis intervention may be diminished.
-There could be some technical problems that affect the telehealth consultation.

-What Space do I need to Provide when engaging in a phone or video session?
+What space do I need to provide when engaging in a phone or video session?

 We ask that you provide a private space in the home with a closed door.
 In this way, you can feel free to talk about whatever you like, without concerns that others may be listening.